LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

 2. Select and open the downloaded Getting Started JSON as your import file, which will fully create a new copy of your bot, bringing you into its dialog editor.
 3. Navigate to this bot's **Bot Settings**, and update the name to "Order Bot."
 4. Prior to saving, click the **Bot Group** dropdown, and notice there is now an option for the "Many bots" group.
 Select that option, and click **Save**.
-5. Delete the dialogs that Order Bot is not responsible for, i.e., the Welcome, Goodbye, Fallback, and Escalation dialogs.
+5. Delete the dialogs that Order Bot isn't responsible for, i.e., the Welcome, Goodbye, Fallback, and Escalation dialogs.
 6. Verify that the Make Payment and Order Status dialogs are still set to be triggered using their associated intents.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/make_payment_dialog.png">

-    As long as you are still in the same account, this link remains active.
+    As long as you are still in the same account, these links remain active.
 If you have created a new account for your "Many bots" group, you will need to export and import the previously created domain into the new account.

-    Back in the Conversation Builder dashboard of bots, ensure that your Order Bot is nested underneath your "Many bots" group along with the Greeter Bot.
+    Back in the Conversation Builder dashboard of bots, ensure that your Order Bot is nested underneath your "Many bots" group, along with the Greeter Bot.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/advtutorial/bots_2.png">